kokamisama/.config/README.md

 cp -f ~/github/.config/fastfetch/* ~/.config/fastfetch/
 ```

-making ~/github/ directory may not be needed , but im new to linux and i dont want to mess up lol
+making ~/github/ directory may not be needed , but i want to stay on the safeside
 :)